slamora/brackets-wiki/Research:-Find-Replace.md

 * XCode - Left/right buttons, Enter, shortcut.
 Shortcut works after closing bar.
 Relative to cursor pos if moved.
 Animated blip at each step.
 Wraparound indicated by Lightroom-style toast; if disabled, endpoint indicated similarly.
 * Espresso - Left/right buttons, Enter, shortcut.
 Shortcut works after closing bar.
 Relative to cursor pos if moved.
 Animated blip at each step.
 Wraparound gives no indicator.
 * Coda - Left/right buttons; Enter & shortcut both _move focus_ to editor.
 Shortcut works after closing bar.
 Relative to cursor pos if moved.
 Animated blip at each step.
 Wrapround gives no indicator; if disabled, endpoint indicated via subtle "0" pill in search field (somewhat odd).
-* Dreamweaver - "Find Next" button, Enter(?), shortcut.
-Shortcut works after closing dialog(?).
-Relative to cursor pos if moved(?).
-Wraparound indicated...how??
+* Dreamweaver - "Find Next" button, Enter, shortcut.
+Shortcut works after closing dialog.
+Relative to cursor pos if moved.
+Wraparound is not specifically indicated, but if dialog is open, clicking "Find Next" after all matches have been traversed (which might be in the middle of the document) will show a "Done" message instead of finding the next item.
+(Clicking "Find Next" again will then jump to the first item again.)
 * TextMate - "Next"/"Previous" buttons, shortcut; Enter _closes_ dialog.
 Shortcut works after closing dialog.
 Relative to cursor pos if moved.
 Animated blip at each step (but buggy).
 Wraparound (_off by default_) indicated via subtle message in dialog; if disabled, endpoint gives no indicator.
 * Notepad++ - "Find Next" button, Enter in dialog; shortcut in editor.
 Shortcut works after closing dialog.
 Relative to cursor pos if moved.
 Wraparound indicated by green message in dialog; if disabled, endpoint indicated by dialog flashing & red message.
 * Visual Studio - "Find Next" button, Enter, shortcut (shortcut _moves focus_ to editor).
 Shortcut works after closing dialog.
 Relative to cursor pos if moved.
 Wraparound: for file endpoint, status bar turns blue; for search beginning cursor point, modal dialog with DSMA.